 Similarly, some winery owners are so hands on in their business that they have a solid understanding of who their customers are as well as their purchase habits.
 Alternatively, others are disinterested in business reports and there are even those rare few that sell out of all their wine each season.
 If this isn’t you, investing in something beyond a cash register may be beneficial.

 If you answered yes to any of these, a Point of Sale System (or POS) may have some huge advantages for your winery.

 Consider POS a cash register that’s got a software upgrade to give it the features that businesses need in 2018.The first real example of a POS system was introduced into our favourite fast food chain McDonalds in 1974.
 With standalone cash registers not adequate for a busy restaurant, this early version allowed for the integration of 8 different machines as well as unique controls for store managers.
 From there, the technology has only continued to grow.

 While there are significant differences between a POS system and traditional cash registers, it boils down to a few simple ideas

 In 2018, many POS systems on the market are designed to work on tablets and mobile phones.
 This has two major benefits.
 Firstly, they are not limited to a single location and can go where you go.
 Secondly, it opens up the possibility of each staff member having a POS system on them, allowing them to get out from behind the counter and interact with customers, all while easily able to process sales without the risk of queues.

 All POS is smart

-The greatest advantage of a modern POS system is that it allows for the easy capture of data.
+The greatest advantage of a wine POS system is that it allows for the easy capture of data.
 This can be either customer data – for example, email addresses and purchase history – or it can be business insights such as busiest days of the week, most popular products etc.